mmontenegro25/ResponsibleML/README.md

 ## ⚙️ Evaluation Data
-* **Source of test data**: Preprocessed historical mortgage lending records from the Home Mortgage Disclosure Act (HMDA) datasets.
+* **Source of test data**: Historical mortgage lending records from the Home Mortgage Disclosure Act (HMDA) datasets.
 * **Number of rows in test data**: 19,831 rows.
 * **State any differences in columns between training and test data**: Evaluation or “test” data contains one additional column titled “High Priced”.
 This is a binary target where 1 or 0 indicate whether the APR charged for the mortgage is 1.5% or more.